danforbes/substrate-wiki/Moving-from-PoC-1-to-PoC-2.md

-When the change over happens:
+When the change over happens, you'll probably need to do something.

-- All PoC-1 era nodes will stop.
-This is for several reasons: The Wasm heap size was too small, making them unable to process this upgrade transaction.
-For very recent `master` or `v0.2-devp2p` builds, if they're configured to run with a large heap size (`--min-heap-pages=1024 --max-heap-pages 1024` or `--heap-pages=1024` depending on how old your `master` branch is), new blocks will be available on the new libp2p network and not on the devp2p network, and there's no nodes that exist on both to shuttle them across.
-- If you're already synced using a recent `master` build or `v0.2-devp2p`, then you can probably upgrade.
-You'll need to run with `--min-heap-pages=1024 --max-heap-pages 1024` or `--heap-pages=1024` depending on how old your `master` branch is. *Once the changeover happens:* You'll need to stop your node, upgrade the database (see below) and then start a new node built from either the `v0.2` or `master` branches.
-- If you want to get started right now, then you can also switch (or start a `v0.2`/`master` node) earlier, but your node will stall until the network switches runtime.
+## If you're running a `v0.1` build

+- It will stop at the block that the runtime gets upgraded.
+You'll need to sync a new `v0.2` node from scratch, or find a kind soul with a v0.2 database zipped up and unzip it to the right place.

+## If you're running a `v0.2-devp2p` or recent `master` build

+- If the build is *really* recent (after `25d9afb` commit), then it will stop at the block that the runtime gets upgraded.
+You'll need to upgrade your node to a `v0.2` branch, but your database is compatible: just follow the database upgrade instructions below.
+- If the build is older, then it'll stop at the point that the runtime-upgrade transaction is introduced due to a bug that was fixed in `25d9afb` commit.
+You have a choice: either run the node with `--heap-pages=1024` (or `--min-heap-pages=1024 --max-heap-pages 1024`) as a CLI param or alternatively upgrade to `v0.2` branch and run that instead.
+(Note: older versions of `v0.2-devp2p` don't have those CLI options and you'll just need to upgrade the node.)

 # Upgrading the Database